LazerFX/gilded.rose/Refactor-Steps.md

 ### In progress - each time we commit, we'll make a note here what as changed

 Generic `stuff` object test added.

+---

+Added a set of `constant` values for the item names, and included this in the test.
+Did not change any code yet.
+First one to do was Aged Brie, which noted an interesting thing - Aged Brie increases by 2 after it goes negative (Due to quality going up in two separate loops).
+Given the instructions are not to change things, we will keep this as-is, however it's obvious that simply by doing this refactor we can see that there are possible rules that should be considered further.
+If this was a business product, I'd be keeping a list of these items, and raising them with the product owners to confirm this is how they wanted it to work.

+---